 Nearby Our 5 Star Hotel In Siem Reap

 Even those guests privileged enough to be staying in the best hotel in Siem Reap must explore beyond the front entrance occasionally.
 The Park Hyatt is located on Sivutha Boulevard which is the best area to stay in Siem Reap.
 Everything you could possibly need is on your doorstep.
 One of your first stops should be the Metfone office directly across the road to get yourself a local Cambodian SIM card to avoid being held hostage to extortionate roaming fees.
 Siem Reap’s iconic Pub Street is a very short stroll away and is packed full of bars offering cheap drinks and street vendors.
 Try the ‘fried’ ice cream and go at night for the best vibe.
 While you are out, stop by the night markets for all manner of souvenirs and trinkets.
 It’s less than 5 minutes away.
 Phare, the Cambodian circus, is a great night out and a short tuk tuk ride away.
 The ride cost just USD$6 return and our driver waited for us.
 If you are not keen on negotiating with the tuk tuk drivers on the street try Grab.
 We used it extensively in Phnom Penh and the cashless payments were a bonus.
-Every visitor to Siem Reap must visit Angkor Wat.
+Every visitor to Siem Reap must visit Angkor Wat and the other temples around Siem Reap.
 Organise a driver with the concierge for USD$16 for a full day, grab your tickets on the way and see how many temples you can tick off before you drop.
 Bargain massages are a daily treat in SE Asia and Siem Reap is no exemption.
 Try Temple Massage opposite the hospital.
 Siem Reap has it’s very own Hard Rock Cafe near the river and of course I had to visit to add another hurricane glass to my collection.
 I currently have 52 and have proudly downed the cocktail in every one of them.
 They have live music and a happy hour nightly.
 If you like middle Eastern food take a five minute stroll to Atmosphere.
 The falafel is a winner and the prices are tiny.
 There are plenty of things to do in Siem Reap.
 Just pace yourself as the heat can be oppressive.

 The Final Word On Park Hyatt Siem Reap